thepludenhystrophile/CodeAlpha_EDA/README.md

 • Standardized ratings to be within 1–10.

-• Removed inconsistencies in date parsing.
+• Standardized date formats and corrected inconsistences.

 ## 🔑 Key Insights